 Phillip Island and mainland Bass Coast are a haven for bird watching!

-Greet migratory mutton birds on their journey from Alaska, see rare wading birds and feed excitable pelicans on Phillip Island.
+Greet migratory mutton birds on their journey from Alaska, see rare wading birds and watch excitable pelicans on Phillip Island.

 Pelican Feeding – San Remo